GaloisInc/smaccmpilot-stm32f4/README.md

 ## Flashing the PX4FMU Board

-  1. This process uses the Black Magic Probe JTAG adapter on a Linux system.
-This will show up as a serial device, such as `/dev/ttyACM0`.
+We use the [Black Sphere Technologies Black Magic Probe](http://www.blacksphere.co.nz/main/blackmagic) as a JTAG/SWD debugger to flash and debug on the PX4FMU hardware.

+  1. Follow the [instructions on the PX4 wiki(https://pixhawk.ethz.ch/px4/dev/jtag/black_magic_probe)
+     for setting up your Black Magic Probe.
   2. Start GDB: `arm-none-eabi-gdb`
-  3. Connect to the JTAG adapter: `target extended-remote /dev/ttyACM0`
+  3. Connect to the Black Magic Probe: `target extended-remote /dev/ttyACM0`
   4. Scan the single-wire debug adapters: `mon swdp_scan`
   5. This should display a single result, such as: `1 STM32F4xx`.
   6. Attach to this target: `attach 1`